Maroons: Dominican Republic

 American marronage began in Spain's colony on the island of Hispaniola.
 Governor Nicolás de Ovando was already complaining of escaped slaves and their interactions with the Taíno Indians by 1503.
 The first slave rebellion occurred in Hispaniola on the sugar plantations owned by Admiral Diego Columbus, on 26 December 1522, and was brutally crushed by the Admiral.

-Maroons joined the natives in their wars against the Spanish and hid with the rebel chieftain Enriquillo in the Bahoruco Mountains.
-When Archdeacon Alonso de Castro toured Hispaniola in 1542, he estimated the maroon population at 2,000–3,000 persons.
+Though the Admiral crushed the revolt, many of the slaves were able to escape.
+The Dominican Maroons went on to lead the first Maroon activities of the Americas.
+Sebastián Lemba, born in Africa, successfully rebelled against the Spaniards in 1532, and banded together with other Africans in his 15-year struggle against the Spanish colonists.
+Lemba was eventually joined by other Maroons such as Juan Vaquero, Diego del Guzmán, Fernando Montoro, Juan Criollo and Diego del Ocampo in the struggle against slavery.
+As the Maroons threatened Spanish commerce and trade, Spanish officials began to fear a Maroon takeover of the island.